 Sports and Physical Fitness

-With a minimum of 60 minutes of skills-oriented training, beyond 3:30 students are becoming healthier and learning important leadership and teamwork skills — not to mention excelling at sports and having a great time doing it.
-64% of students said that they learned something new about fitness and sport.
-The majority of beyond 3:30 students attend the program all 5 days of the week, and while the hour of fitness training is a big draw, many also credit the additional 30 minutes of physical games, like octopus or dodge ball, among their favourite parts.
+With a minimum of 60 minutes of skills-oriented training, beyond 3:30 participants are becoming healthier and learning important leadership and teamwork skills — not to mention excelling at sports and having a great time doing it.
+64% of participants said that they learned something new about fitness and sport.
+The majority of beyond 3:30 participants attend the program all 5 days of the week, and while the hour of fitness training is a big draw, many also credit the additional 30 minutes of physical games, like octopus or dodge ball, among their favourite parts.

 Nutrition - Junior Chefs' Club

-Led by Teachers’ College graduates who liaise directly with daytime school staff, beyond 3:30 children get targeted after-school support to learn better study habits and achieve better grades. beyond 3:30 students have said that participation in the program helped them work harder in school, and 70% said their grades improved as a direct result.
-Many of these students have the ability to succeed; they just need the tools to be able to do so and beyond 3:30 is providing those tools.
+Our team liaises directly with daytime school staff to ensure beyond 3:30 children get targeted after-school support to learn better study habits and achieve better grades.
+Beyond 3:30 children have said that participation in the program helped them work harder in school, and 70% said their grades improved as a direct result.
+All of our children have the ability to succeed, they just need the tools to be able to: beyond 3:30 is providing those tools.

-A variety of art programs were offered in rotation throughout the year.
-Organizations like Arts for Children and Youth provided formal arts training workshops, free of charge.
-These initiatives are amoung the most popular with the children, and open a whole new world of art, music, and culture to students that — in many cases —rarely get the opportunity to leave their own neighbourhood.
+A variety of art programs and initiatives are offered in rotation throughout the year.
+These initiatives are among the most popular with the children, and open a whole new world of art, music, and culture to students that — in many cases —rarely get the opportunity to leave their own neighbourhoods.